What is a student mentee?

 - Be an active and responsive participant

-- Engage in dialogue with your Peer Mentor
+- Respond and engage in dialogue with your Peer Mentor

 - Retain your critical faculties: listen, think and evaluate

 - Seek new skills and capacities; not just knowledge

 - Be open to multiple influences and opportunities

 - Take responsibility for your success as a student

 - Support your own academic and social success

 - Ask questions and engage you in actual dialogue